richmahn/en_tn/1ch/09/intro.md

 This chapter records the genealogy of the people who returned to Jerusalem after the exile and the family of Saul.

-This chapter indents some of the lines of 9:39-44 because they are long lists.

 ## Links: ##

 * __[1 Chronicles 09:01 Notes](./01.md)__